dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 layout: post
 categories: three.js
 id: 189
-updated: 2021-05-05 11:52:37
+updated: 2021-05-05 11:55:11
-version: 1.5
+version: 1.6
 ---

-In [three.js](https://threejs.org/) there are [a few cameras to work with](/2018/04/06/threejs-camera/), typically in must cases I would use the perspective camera, however there is also the orthographic camera as well that can come in handy.
-In this post I will be writing about the orthographic camera, how it compares to the perspective camera, and why you might want to use it with certain projects.
+In [three.js](https://threejs.org/) there are [a few cameras to work with](/2018/04/06/threejs-camera/), typically in most cases I would use the [perspective camera](/2018/04/07/threejs-camera-perspective/), however there is also the [orthographic camera](https://threejs.org/docs/#api/en/cameras/OrthographicCamera) as well that can come in handy in some situations.
+With that said in this post I will be writing about the orthographic camera, and how it compares to the perspective camera, and why you might want to use it with certain projects.

 <!-- more -->